swrh/white-whale/README.md

 I coded this simple library just to accomplish a challenge of a job position I applied in 2017.
-For some unknown reason the name of this company, which is located in São Paulo, shall remain a mistery.
+For some unknown reason the name of this company, which is located in São Paulo, shall remain a mistery, just like the feedback I'm still waiting for.

 ### Language